 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds

-The following table summarizes information relating to purchases made by or on behalf of the Company, or an affiliated purchaser, of shares of the Company's common stock during the first quarter of 2020.
-For further discussion see Note 14, "Stockholders' Equity" in Item 1.
+There were no purchases made by or on behalf of the Company, or an affiliated purchaser, of shares of the Company's common stock during the second quarter of 2020.